Western Australia

 Universities

-Principal participants include the University of Western Australia, the Australian Institute of Marine Science (AIMS) and CSIRO, with data collected by IMOS observing infrastructure used by all major Western Australian Universities, including the University of Western Australia and Curtin University.
+Principal participants are the University of Western Australia, the Australian Institute of Marine Science (AIMS) and CSIRO, with Curtin University as an associate participant.
+IMOS observation data are used by Western Australian universities and government agencies.